Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Interview – applicants will be required to participate in an interview at the campus.
 There are two purposes for the interview.
 One is to help applicants gain an understanding of the knowledge, skills and abilities required for participation in the program.
 The second, is to give applicants an opportunity to meet with program staff and, together, determine if the program is a good fit.
 Please review our detailed interview and application requirements (PDF 615KB).

-• If you are an organization that would like more information about how to refer an applicant to Achieve, please review the Referring Partner Checklist (PDF 619KB).
+• If you are an organization that would like more information about how to refer an applicant to Achieve, please review the referring partner checklist (PDF 619KB).

 Program requirements